soniya231104/Soniya-portfolio/README.md

 # Soniya Wakode — Portfolio Website

-This is the personal portfolio website of me , a Computer Engineering student and aspiring web & software developer.
+I am Soniya Wakode, a Computer Engineering student and aspiring web & software developer.
+This is my personal portfolio website.

 ## 🌐 Overview
 This portfolio showcases my skills, projects, and contact information in a clean, modern layout built with **HTML, CSS, and JavaScript**.